MehrdadShoghi/quant-projects/Monte Carlo Robustness Study/NDX100/REPORT.md

 The baseline backtest confirms a **positive-expectancy reference case** under ideal execution with 1% risk per trade.
 Monte Carlo execution stress widens the distribution of outcomes but does not eliminate profitability across a meaningful subset of scenarios.

 The dominant failure mode is **Drawdown Inflation**, not expectancy collapse — a characteristic consistent with structurally sound, time-based intraday strategies.

+---

+## ⚠️ Research Disclaimer

+**Educational Use Only:** This project is research-oriented and provided for analytical purposes only.
+It does not constitute investment advice or a recommendation to trade live capital.
+Past performance in a simulation is not indicative of future real-world results.

+---

+**Author:** Mehrdad Shoghi
+**Copyright:** © 2026